 Personal Reference Letters for Business School - Tips & Templates

 Obtaining outstanding recommendations for applications to MBA programs involves a complex and challenging multistep process.
-This process tests the candidate’s tact, diplomacy, perseverance, persuasiveness and organizational skills, emotional intelligence, and integrity.
+This process tests the candidate’s tact, diplomacy, perseverance, persuasiveness, organizational skills, emotional intelligence, and integrity.

 In this article, we don’t provide a comprehensive guide to the entire process, but rather actionable tips concerning some of the hottest and most controversial aspects applicants will face when pursuing outstanding reference letters.

 The trend toward authentic, honest assessments that are actually written by references as opposed to students themselves has prompted many business schools to adopt a relatively uniform, simplified recommendation format.

 Bearing this in mind, we break down the new format adopted by these schools, and lay out specific, concrete tips for applicants looking to ensure that their MBA recommendation letters are as thoughtful, accurate, and effective as possible, given the more concise appraisal framework.

 At most of the better business schools, and especially at highly selective business schools that include the super-elite M7, admissions committees request very consistent sets of information from recommenders.
 Poets & Quants even published a survey of the recommendation appraisals requested by the 30 top business schools in 2016.

 First, most of these schools ask recommenders to check boxes on an evaluation form, sometimes called a “grid,” to rate their impressions of the candidate.
 Harvard and Dartmouth use exactly the same form; Stanford uses a somewhat more detailed variant, which Northwestern uses as well.
 Most other schools ask on their forms about qualities similar to those requested on the two forms used by these four schools.